sathyanmadhavan/Qxf2_internship_2022/README.md

    - I fixed it by giving proper path of the file , The weebhooks in github also had an issue which when I gave a right path the issues are fixed

 - Link to my pythonanywhere profile: https://sathyanmadhavan.pythonanywhere.com/

+# Day-38

+- Updated `Day-37` work in github repository.

+- Fixed the icon issues in pythonanywhere.

+- Issues: I was using previous version of Bootstrap icons which I didn't linked in the HTML file, then added the links and fixed the issue

+- Link to my pythonanywhere profile : https://sathyanmadhavan.pythonanywhere.com/